markusstraub/radlkarte/README.md

 - Geocoding with OSM (nominatim)

 ### Pending Usability Improvements
-- Arrows in wrong size on fast zoom
+- Arrows in wrong size on fast zoom (synchronization issue of rendering method that is called more than once I fear)
-- Don't zoom so much when tracking location
 - On Chrome/Android you need to double-tap on symbols to see the popup.
 Safari/iPhone works.
 - Describe layer-switching & opencyclemap legend? explicitly show cycleways somehow (user request hotjar)?
 - Make problem-POIs hidable in layer switcher